bnrobinson93/bible-brad/content/resources/Love.md

 ---
-updated: 2025-01-23T21:55:32-06:00
+aliases: []
+tags: []
-date: 2025-01-23T21:55:32-06:00
+created: 2025-01-23T21:55:32-06:00
+title: Links:
+updated: 2025-09-06T01:15
 ---

 Right after finishing discussion of the spiritual gifts, in [[1 Corinthians|1 Cor]] 12, Paul says that you could have all of the gifts in the world but without Love, they are meaningless.
 Of the three most important attributes of a Christian (faith, hope, and love), love is the greatest.

 Love is:

 - patient
 - kind
 - does not envy